 EEA residents are always entitled to the standard deductions determined at federal, as well as at regional level, while non-EEA residents are only entitled to the federal tax deductions and miss out on the tax deductions at the regional level.

-Foreign nationals who have an approved expat status can fall into any of the above non-resident categories depending on whether they travel more than 25% of their working time (‘foreign travel exclusion’) and whether their home country is located in the EEA or not.
+Under the (new) expat status, foreign nationals would also fall into any of the above non-resident categories depending on whether they travel more than 25% of their working time (‘foreign travel exclusion’) and whether their home country is located in the EEA or not.